AsafFisher/elfredo/README.md

     width="408px" border="0" alt="elfredo">
 <br>
 </p>
-`elfredo` is a library that allows you to patch executables after they where compiled.
+`elfredo` is a library that allows you to patch executables after they were compiled.
 It utilize an extra embedded section to store data/configurations that one might want to change without recompiling the binary.

+There are two main components to any project that uses elfredo:
+* Customizing your embeditor to mach your datatype (step 1)
+* Calling the `get_embedded_data` method to retrieve the embedded data (step 2)

+After these two are implemented you end up with two binaries:
+* [app executable].elf - Your editable app
+* [embeditor executable].elf - The binary that you use to change the embedded data

-Steps to integrate:
+Steps to integrate (See `./example`):
 1. Write your configurable data structure in the embeditor binary:
 ```rust
 // my_embeditor.rs